telerik/ajax-docs/general-information/troubleshooting/general-troubleshooting.md

 **Suggested Solution**:

-This error occurs when you have added a control from Telerik® UI for ASP.NET Ajax to a page that does not contain a **ScriptManager** control.
+This error occurs when you have added a control from Telerik® UI for ASP.NET AJAX to a page that does not contain a **ScriptManager** control.
 To resolve this error, please add a **ScriptManager** control to your page:

 ````ASP.NET
 <asp:ScriptManager ID="ScriptManager1" runat="server" />
 ````

 If you are using master pages, you can add the **ScriptManager** control there.
-The **ScriptManager** control must precede all controls from the Telerik® UI for ASP.NET Ajax suite.
+The **ScriptManager** control must precede all controls from the Telerik® UI for ASP.NET AJAX suite.
 For further details about the **ScriptManager** control, you can read this article [http://msdn.microsoft.com/en-us/library/bb398863(v=vs.100).aspx](http://msdn.microsoft.com/en-us/library/bb398863(v=vs.100).aspx).

 ## Error message, "Microsoft JScript runtime error: 'Sys' is undefined"